haacked/haacked.com/_posts/2021/2021-02-11-introducing-abbot.markdown

 ## Try it out!

-If this sounds interesting to you, please give it a try at https://ab.bot/.
-We could really use some feedback.
-You can email your feedback to [feedback@aseriousbusinees.com](mailto:feedback@aseriousbusiness.com).
-Or, send us feedback right from chat using Abbot: `@abbot feedback {Write Your Feedback Here}`.
-That'll go right into our inbox.
-Please use responsibly.
+This post was written when Abbot was in Beta.
+Abbot is no longer available, but I hope the concepts around ChatOps were interesting to you.
+You can email feedback to [feedback@aseriousbusinees.com](mailto:feedback@aseriousbusiness.com).